valtido/sentry-docs/src/collections/_documentation/clients/java/config.md

 An example would be in a JEE environment where the application using Sentry could be deployed and undeployed regularly.

-To avoid this behaviour, it is possible to disable the graceful shutdown by setting the `buffer.gracefulshutdown` option:
+To avoid this behavior, it is possible to disable the graceful shutdown by setting the `buffer.gracefulshutdown` option:

 ```
 buffer.gracefulshutdown=false
 ```

+&nbsp;
 ### Async Connection

 In order to avoid performance issues due to a large amount of logs being generated or a slow connection to the Sentry server, an asynchronous connection is set up, using a low priority thread pool to submit events to Sentry.